seoLeir/sqb-task/README.md

 # sqb-task
-Simple task from sqb bank
+Task from SQB bank to complete